jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <p><em>by SamM</em><br />
     There once was pitcher named Perry<br />
     Of whom many an umpire was wary<br />
-    If he didn’t throw a spitter<br />
+    If he didn't throw a spitter<br />
     To each and every hitter<br />
     Then there must also be a Tooth Fairy
   </p>